Frequently Asked Questions

 In short, Trailblazer does not operate any routes.
 Instead, Trailblazer operates a demand response (also called Dial-A-Ride) bus service, meaning that customers choose the locations where they get picked up and dropped off.
 Although there are many customers with consistent pickup times that make it appear as though there are routes, dispatchers are responsible for scheduling the buses in the most efficient manner.
 Therefore, the bus schedules are subject to change at any time depending on the ride requests that we receive.
 Based on our experience, we believe that routes are less efficient in our service area and do not meet the needs of our customers nearly as well as Dial-A-Ride service.
 If you ever want to know where the buses are typically going and when, just call a dispatcher and ask.
 It’s that easy.

-All customers need to contact a dispatcher to ride the bus system or to use a volunteer driver.
+All customers need to contact a dispatcher to ride the bus system.
 Sibley County and McLeod County customers should call the Glencoe office at 1-888-743-3828 and Wright County customers should call the Buffalo office at 1-844-743-3828.
 Both of these numbers are toll-free.
 If you ever call the wrong office, don’t worry.
 The dispatchers from both offices can help any of the customers in our service area regardless of where they live or where they are going.

 Once your ride is scheduled, the driver will arrive at your specified pickup location at the agreed upon time and take you to your scheduled destination.
-You should be ready to board the bus or the volunteer driver’s vehicle 10 minutes prior to your scheduled pickup time.
+You should be ready to board the bus 10 minutes prior to your scheduled pickup time.

 There are some fundamental things a dispatcher needs to know to schedule each and every ride.
 Such information includes: date of travel, number of people going, pickup location, desired pickup time, destination, appointment time (if any), and method of payment.
 If the ride is billed, the dispatcher needs to know where to send the bill.
 If the bill is being sent to a third party, the dispatcher will need authorization from the third party prior to scheduling the ride.